 All instrumentation on the MCFP platform is available for University of Melbourne researchers, external universities, institutes and research organisations as well as industry partners.

-Please contact the platform support officers to discuss your experimental requirements and arrange training.
+Please contact the platform manager or platform support officers to discuss your project, experimental requirements and to arrange instrument training or fee-for-service work.

-You can book MCFP instruments via the following booking systems:
+For users already trained on MCFP instruments, you can book time via the following booking systems:

-- For AFM, tensiometer and sputter coater click here
+- For AFMs, tensiometer and sputter coater click here

-- For microscopes (deconvolution, confocal, fluorescence), flow cytometers and furnace click here
+- For microscopes (super-res, confocal, fluorescence), flow cytometers and furnace click here

 DR LAUREN HYDE